 It has little to do with its predecessor.
 And that makes sense.

-The list above contains 29 articles, but there are a lot more in other sections on this site.
-To see what else is going on, you may want to head over to the Home page, choose a section from the navigation below, or browse by year.
+The list above contains 29 entries, but there are a lot more in other sections on this site.
+To see what else is going on, you may want to head over to the Home page or browse using the navigation below.